Fortunly's Guide

 OVERVIEW

-Co-founded in 2008 by former NFL player Casey Crawford, Movement Mortgage is another great online lender for aspiring homeowners.
+Co-founded in 2008 by former NFL player Casey Crawford, Movement Mortgage is another solid choice for aspiring homeowners.
 Even if you have a poor credit score, you have multiple loan options.
 Both fixed and adjustable-rate terms with refinancing options offer plenty of flexibility for paying off your mortgage.
 Movement Mortgage is available in all 50 states, and you can apply online and see what they have to offer.
 The company invests a lot of its profits in community projects and schools through the Movement Foundation.

 • Multiple loan options